RSandAI/HexaLCSeg/README.md

 The HexaLCSeg dataset comprises eight panchromatic images accompanied by corresponding 3-channel RGB Ground Truth Masks, all with 8-bit radiometric resolution and a spatial resolution of 1 meter.
 The dataset is organized into a total of 10,000 patches, each sized at 256x256 pixels.
 We split our dataset into 70% training (7000 patches), 15% validation (1500 patches), and 15% testing (1500 patches).

-Our dataset is inspired by the European Space Agency (ESA) WorldCover project and includes eight LC classes and related RGB codes were set for each class but we adjusted 0-pixel value as no data and replace the 0 values with 1 in ESA RGB code palette.
-Additionally, a new sub-class for the trees, named Permanent Cropland is defined and its RGB code was set to 1-207-117.
-This class is important to differentiate permanent fruit trees from other trees, specifically crucial for past agricultural mapping purposes.

 The dataset, related source code, and pre-trained models are available below.